Udee101/Udee101/README.md

 I'm Frank Udeorah, a Software Developer.
 ###

 I'm a hands-on learner, so I prefer learning new technologies through development.
-In my free time, I explores new technologies and read technology blogs.
+In my free time, I explore new technologies and read tech blogs.

 ###